Top Private Universities in Malaysia for Actuarial Science Best for Preparing You for the Society of Actuaries (SOA) Exams

 The most common route to become an Actuary in Malaysia is taking the Professional Papers from the Society of Actuaries (SOA) – USA.
 Malaysian insurance regulator, Bank Negara Malaysia and the Actuarial Society of Malaysia (ASM) recognize Fellows from the Society of Actuaries (U.S.) as qualified actuaries in Malaysia.

-After SPM or O-Levels, students can go for the Foundation in Business Administration or Foundation in Arts and then enter into a degree programme in Actuarial Science with VEE exemptions from the Society of Actuaries (SOA).
+After SPM or IGCSE/O-Levels, students can go for the Foundation in Business Administration or Foundation in Arts and then enter into a degree programme in Actuarial Science with VEE exemptions from the Society of Actuaries (SOA).
 At most universities in Malaysia, students will also receive credits for all the 3 Validated by Educational Experience (VEE) papers from SOA as long as they receive a minimum mark of 70% in the equivalent papers.

 Upon completing the Actuarial Science degree, students can then begin to take the professional exams.
 During their undergraduate studies, students can attempt the examinations conducted by the Society of Actuaries (SOA).
 Students should choose the best university in Malaysia for actuarial science to prepare them well to face the professional exams.